Skip to main content

 Model performance (MTEB/CMTEB)

-• MTEB: Massive Text Embedding Benchmark, a comprehensive evaluation of general-purpose capabilities for tasks such as classification, clustering, and retrieval.
+• MTEB: Massive Text Embedding Benchmark, a comprehensive benchmark that assesses the general-purpose performance of text embeddings on tasks such as classification, clustering, and retrieval.

-• CMTEB: Chinese Massive Text Embedding Benchmark, an evaluation specifically for Chinese text.
+• CMTEB: Chinese Massive Text Embedding Benchmark, a large-scale benchmark specifically for evaluating Chinese text embeddings.

 • Scores range from 0 to 100.
 A higher value indicates better performance.